whynotw/rotational-data-augmentation-yolo/README.md

 `DATASET_INPUT` is `data_original` in this example.
 The default output destination directory is `data_rotational`.

+You can use `python rotation.py -h` to get more information.

 ## Visualize generated images and labels
 	python check_label.py -i DATASET_INPUT

 `DATASET_INPUT` is `data_rotational` in this example.

+You can use `python check_label.py -h` to get more information.